 One lady on the database is having a baby and has donated the placenta for research.
 She has mitochondrial disease, so we'll test the placenta to see if the baby has been affected, and hopefully it will help researchers find out more about how mitochondrial disease is passed on from mother to baby.
 That's just one example of how patients, clinicians and researchers are working together.
 The Lily Foundation has been a big part of efforts to achieve this.

 It's a privilege to be part of something like this, and very rewarding.
 The families we work with are so thankful for anything you can do, even if it's just listening.
-The mitochondrial community is a very close knit family, everyone looks out for one another and is keen to help however they can, so it's an amazing thing to be part of.
+The mitochondrial disease community is a very close-knit family, everyone looks out for one another and is keen to help however they can, so it's an amazing thing to be part of.
 Even though the disease is classified as rare, when you talk to people affected by it on a daily basis it doesn't seem that way at all.
 There are thousands of people living with these conditions every day.

 My job is a new and expanding role, so there is still lots to learn.
-But it's exciting and wonderful, and I'm looking forward to seeing what it will become.
+But it's exciting and wonderful, and I'm looking forward to seeing what it will happen.
 At the moment the database is nationwide, but the hope is that it could grow to be worldwide.
 I can't wait to find out how it develops and do my best to make it into a great service.